-

 requirements.txt

-to your server using a notebook cell.-
+to your server by using a notebook cell.-

 Create a new cell in your notebook and enter the following command: